-The Cancer Research Strategy for Wales is being developed, ready for delivery by 2020, following the recommendation in the Cancer Delivery Plan.
+The Cancer Research Strategy for Wales is being developed, ready for delivery in 2020, following the recommendation in the Cancer Delivery Plan.
 Work commenced in August 2018 and is being led the Wales Cancer Network (WCN), the Wales Cancer Research Centre (WCRC), and the Wales Cancer Alliance (WCA).
 The strategy sets out how we, as professionals, can develop and apply research to improve outcomes for cancer patients in Wales and beyond.

 We will be seeking professional and public opinion to ensure the Cancer Research Strategy for Wales is relevant, fit for purpose, and owned by all.

-The professional consultation will be launching shortly.
+The professional consultation will be launching on 18th October 2019.

 If you would like any further information about the Cancer Research Strategy for Wales, or have any questions, please don’t hesitate to Wales Cancer Research Centre (WCRC@cardiff.ac.uk)